icefields/Luci4-GTK-Window/README.md

 python3 main.py
 ```

-3. A GTK window opens showing the weather forecast — clean, no ANSI garbage.
+3. A GTK window opens showing the weather forecast, clean, no ANSI garbage.

 ---